scott0000037/resonance-loom/eeg-data/README.md

 ## 🚫 Why Dataset 2a is Not Supported (Yet)

-- During our experimental runs, **Dataset 2a yielded no valid trials** for the current entropy loom analysis structure.
+- During our experimental runs, **Dataset 2a yielded no valid trials** for the current Resonance Loom analysis structure.
 - The markers and trial structure differ between Dataset 2a and 2b.
-- We may expand support in future versions of Entropy Loom for more datasets and experimental conditions!
+- We may expand support in future versions of Resonance Loom for more datasets and experimental conditions!

 ---

 ## 📜 License Reminder

 All original data remains under the license and terms defined by the [BCI Competition IV organizers](http://www.bbci.de/competition/iv/).
-The Entropy Loom project provides tools to process EEG data but does not redistribute copyrighted material.
+The Resonance Loom project provides tools to process EEG data but does not redistribute copyrighted material.

 ---

-## 🧵 About the Entropy Loom Project
+## 🧵 About the Resonance Loom Project

 This project is part of a larger initiative exploring entropy fields, thought structures, and metaphysical signatures in EEG signals.